T

 $15–$22

-A vibrant salad featuring fresh tuna (traditionally confit, not canned), hard-boiled eggs, tomatoes, Niçoise olives, and anchovies, dressed simply with olive oil.
-It's the quintessential taste of the Riviera.
+A vibrant salad featuring fresh tomatoes, hard-boiled eggs, anchovies, Niçoise olives, and green beans, often served with tuna.
+It's the quintessential taste of the Riviera's fresh produce and sea bounty.

 Socca